 From the infectious rhythms of “Havana” by Camila Cabello to the heartfelt melodies of “Perfect” by Ed Sheeran, these chart-toppers brought joy and excitement to our ears, making 2018 a year to remember in the world of music.

-Here are some music highlights from 2018 that you should know.
+Expand your music knowledge with these highlights from 2018 that you should know.

 Album of the Year